Narses: Early career

 How or when Narses arrived in Constantinople, or exactly how he found a footing in the officium of the Grand Chamberlain, remains unknown.
-When Procopius first mentions Narses, he was serving as Emperor Justinian I's steward in 530.
-Narses was a high treasurer who dealt with the emperor's finances and payments from the imperial treasury.
-He rose through the ranks, became the commander of the emperor's eunuch bodyguard, and eventually became Grand Chamberlain (praepositus sacri cubiculi) and Master of Soldiers (magister militum).
-Although Theodosius II had, in 422, barred eunuchs from serving as patricians (which meant that the Grand Chamberlain "was not a magistrate, but a 'minister'"), Justinian overturned this law, and so Narses became a patrician, too.
+When Procopius first mentions Narses, he was serving as Emperor Justinian I's steward (cubicularius) in 530.
+Narses was also a high treasurer who dealt with the emperor's finances and payments from the imperial treasury, probably holding the post of sacellarius.
+He rose through the ranks, became the commander of the emperor's eunuch bodyguard (spatharius) c.
+532, and eventually became Grand Chamberlain (praepositus sacri cubiculi) around 537/538.
+Despite his later military commands, he is never attested as Master of Soldiers (magister militum) in formal documents.
+Narses became a patrician in the 550s.
+Although Theodosius II was alleged to have, in 422, barred eunuchs from serving as patricians, Justinian overturned this law.